jlbradley1844/jlbradley1844.github.io/_drafts/after-democracy.md

     rights, the duties, and responsibilities incumbent upon the world's future super-state.

-Critics have used this fact to levy against the Faith the charge that what we seek is a new Caliphate.
+Critics have used writings such as these levy against the Faith the charge that what we seek is a new Caliphate.
 Baha'is have tended to react by pointing out the noncoercive nature of Baha'i membership and the democratic mechanism of elections.
 What both critics and defenders